AmandaShuman/warPython/README.md

-1 - how to return multiple lists from a function and call them later 2 - using the time library to pause when information shows on screen 3 - how to compare the first character of strings in a list using double index notation
+1 - how to return multiple lists from a function and call them later 2 - using the time library to pause when information shows on screen 3 - how to compare the first character of strings in a list using double index notation 4 - how to use a for loop without needing to use the iterating variable